 - Everything Bagel Seasoning: The ultimate topping!
 Make sure it is certified gluten-free if you have celiac disease.

-- Salt: Enhances the taste, because every good gluten free bagels needs a pinch of saltiness.
+- Salt: Enhances the taste because every good gluten-free bagel needs a pinch of saltiness.

 - Large Pot of Boiling Water: The key step to achieving that iconic bagel chewiness and crust.